Selizharovo: History

 Selizharovo was first mentioned in 1504.
 In 1547 Tsar Ivan the Terrible gave it to the Simonov Monastery which was located in Moscow.

 In the course of the administrative reform carried out in 1708 by Peter the Great, the area was included into Ingermanlandia Governorate (since 1710 known as Saint Petersburg Governorate), and in 1727 Novgorod Governorate split off.
 In 1772, Ostashkov was granted town status, and Ostashkovsky Uyezd of Novgorod Governorate was established, with the seat in Ostashkov.
-Selizharovo was included into Ostashkovsky Uyezd.
+Selizharovo was included in Ostashkovsky Uyezd.
 In 1775, Tver Viceroyalty was formed from the lands which previously belonged to Moscow and Novgorod Governorates, and the area was transferred to Tver Viceroyalty, which in 1796 was transformed to Tver Governorate.
-In 1862, settlements which formerly belonged to them monastery were merged into Selizharovsky Posad, which eventually was mentioned as Selizharovo.
+In 1862, settlements which formerly belonged to the monastery were merged into Selizharovsky Posad, which eventually was mentioned as Selizharovo.
 In 1916, the railway construction was completed.

 On 1 October 1929, governorates and uyezds were abolished, and Selizharovsky District with the administrative center in the selo of Selizharovo was established.
 It belonged to Rzhev Okrug of Western Oblast.
 On August 1, 1930 the okrugs were abolished, and the districts were subordinated directly to the oblast.
 On January 29, 1935 Kalinin Oblast was established, and Selizharovsky District was transferred to Kalinin Oblast.
 In 1936, Selizharovsky District was renamed Kirovsky District.
 In 1937, Selizharovo was granted urban-type settlement status.
 During World War II, in 1941, Selizharovo was occupied by German troops between October 1941 and January 15, 1942.
 In February 1963, during the abortive administrative reform by Nikita Khrushchev, Kirovsky and Penovsky Districts were merged into Ostashkovsky District.
 On January 12, 1965 Selizharovsky District (which occupied the area of Kirovsky District) was re-established.
 In 1990, Kalinin Oblast was renamed Tver Oblast.